Center for Intervention Research in Schools

 Dr. Evans, Dr. Owens and colleagues recently published the Handbook of School Mental Health: Innovations in Science and Practice.

-- CIRS members Alison Pence-Ward and Sydney Aller, along with Dr. Julie Owens and Dr. Steven Evans, will present at the Advancing School Mental Health conference in Orlando this December 2-5th.
+- CIRS members Alison Pence-Ward and Sydney Aller, along with Dr. Julie Owens and Dr. Steven Evans, will present at the Advancing School Mental Health conference in Orlando, December 2-5.

 Congratulations!